In this post, we will understand how to use Serilog in AWS Lambda to store logs in AWS CloudWatch.

 file.

-After installing above NuGet package, you can initialize the Serilog logger by reading the configurations from appsettings.json
+After installing the above NuGet package, you can initialize the Serilog logger by reading the configurations from appsettings.json

 file inside the constructor.